 The Carlton Football Club is one of the traditional powerhouse teams in Australian footy.
 The Blues have won 16 VFL/AFL premierships – a record matched only by Essendon.

 The last two decades or so have not been especially kind to Carlton.
 A series of salary cap breaches caught up with the club in 2002, sinking an already-struggling team into serious strife both on and off the field.
 Some ill-advised personnel changes have not helped (read Mick Malthouse), nor the emergence of the Gold Coast Suns and GWS Giants.

 Things went from bad to worse in 2018 as the Blues finished bottom of the ladder with only two wins for the season.
-But with new recruits coming in and young guns such as Patrick Cripps and Charlie Curnow committed for the foreseeable future, not all hope is lost.
+But with new recruits coming in and young guns such as Sam Walsh and Harry McKay starting to make their presence felt, not all hope is lost.